Lisa Portes: Wilder: An Erotic Chamber Musical

 Wilder: An Erotic Chamber Musical ran in the Peter Jay Sharp Theater in New York City from October 14, 2003 to November 14, 2003.

 The plot follows a growing boy who goes through puberty in a "depression-era bordello".
 The plot plays with Oedipal themes while the main character reminiscences on his past.
 The role of the older Wilder Jessup is played by John Cullum.
 One critic mentioned that having such a popular and skilled lead took away from the other two members of the cast, who were "a little too earnest in their diction and gestures".
 Another critic mentioned that the play was seemingly an interesting premise but ultimately a "lost cause" with "disappointing music".

 Personal life

 Portes was born in Madison, Wisconsin.
-She is the daughter of Cuban-American sociologist Alejandro Portes and her mother is from Nebraska.
+She is the daughter of Cuban-American sociologist Alejandro Portes and Nancy Brazie Kuhnel, an Air Force Brat from Nebraska.
 When her parents divorced, she moved between U.S. college towns and Latin American cities.
 She is the oldest of three children.
 She has one younger brother and one younger sister.
-Portes is married to playwright Carlos Murillo.
-They live in Chicago with their two children.
+Portes was married to playwright Carlos Murillo and lived in Chicago with him and their two children.
+She now lives in La Jolla.